 To address this issue, first make sure that your Exchange 2003 or 2007 server has the lastest Service Pack and/or Update Rollup installed.
 For Exchange Server 2007, Service Pack 2, Update Rollup 8 for Service Pack 1, or later should be installed.
 These introduced changes to how named properties are handled in Exchange 2007.
-For Exchange Server 2003, first try installing the following hotfix and enabling the corresponding registry value as described in the Knowledge Base article:

 Second, make sure that the latest hotfix packages for Outlook 2010 and Outlook 2013 are installed.
 For more information about the latest applicable updates, click the following article number to view the article in the Microsoft Knowledge Base:

 2625547How to install the latest applicable updates for Microsoft Outlook (US English only)

 If the above steps do not resolve the issue, then proceed with the following:

 Use Performance Monitor to see the total number of entries in the named properties table.
 To do this, use the information in the following TechNet article:

 Events 9666, 9667, 9668, and 9669 Received When Named Properties or Replica Identifiers Are Depleted for An Exchange Database